-The chassis battery connector is located to the right of the accelerator pedal in the driver side foot well.
+The chassis battery connector is located to the right of the accelerator pedal in the driver side foot well, behind access panel.

 NOTE: Ensure that the ignition key is in the Off position and the key is removed, and wait 10 minutes before disconnecting.